kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		\text{After}:  \qquad & b_1 = -0.155 & \qquad -0.230 \leq \beta_1 \leq -0.0807 &\qquad S_E = \text{\$} 8655
 	\end{array}

-The slope coefficient (each extra mile on the odometer reduces the sale price on average by 15 to 17 cents) has a tighter confidence interval after removing those unusual observations.
+The slope coefficient (*interpretation*: each extra mile on the odometer reduces the sale price on average by 15 to 17 cents) has a tighter confidence interval after removing those unusual observations.

+Removing the Cadillac cars from our model indicates that there is more than just mileage that affect their resale value.
+In fact, the lack of normality, and structure in the residuals leads us to ask which other explanatory variables can be included in the model.

 In the next fictitious example the |y|-variable is non-linearly related to the |x|-variable.
 This non-linearity in the |y| shows up as non-normality in the residuals if only a linear model is used.
 The residuals become more linearly distributed when using a square root transformation of the |y| before building the linear model.